M3 Parkway railway station

 M3 Parkway is a Park and Ride railway station in County Meath beside Dunboyne and the M3 Motorway (Pace Interchange Junction 5).

 It is the terminus station on the Docklands to M3 Parkway Western Commuter service (during peak times Monday to Friday) and Clonsilla to M3 Parkway shuttle Commuter service at all other times.

 It mainly serves as a large Park and Ride site, with 1,200 free car park spaces.

 The station is no longer served by any bus routes.
 This is a major drawback for commuters in its catchment area.

 History

-In 2005, the Irish Government announced that, as part of its Transport 21 plan, the line between Clonsilla and Navan would be reopened for passenger trains in two stages.
+In 2005, the Irish Government announced that, as part of its Transport 21 plan, the rail line between Clonsilla and Navan would be reopened for passenger trains in two phases.
 This line had closed in 1963.
-Phase 1 of this project from Clonsilla to M3 Parkway, the terminus until Phase 2 opens to Navan.
+Phase 1 of the project involved reopening the section between Clonsilla and M3 Parkway, which would serve as the terminus until Phase 2 extended the line to Navan.

-M3 Parkway opened on 3 September 2010, as part of phase one of the Navan rail line reopening.
+M3 Parkway station opened on 3 September 2010 as part of Phase 1.

+Plans for Phase 2, which will extend the rail line to Navan, have been delayed.
+Originally slated for completion in 2015, the new timeline now targets completion between 2030 and 2035.
+The extension will involve approximately 40 kilometers of new track and include stations at Dunshaughlin and Kilmessan, improving connectivity for these areas.
+Currently, the project is in the development phase, with a focus on design and route selection, and public consultations are expected in the coming two years.

+Additionally, the DART+ West project has been approved, which will extend the DART network to M3 Parkway.
+This extension includes electrification and re-signalling of the existing rail lines, enhancing service frequency and capacity to accommodate growing commuter demand from the station.

 Services

+Train Services

-Peak Times Monday to Friday : Passengers can travel directly between M3 Parkway and Dunboyne, Hansfield, Clonsilla, Coolmine, Castleknock, Navan Road Parkway, Ashtown, Broombridge, and Docklands.
+Peak Times Monday to Friday: Passengers can travel directly between M3 Parkway and Dunboyne, Hansfield, Clonsilla, Coolmine, Castleknock, Navan Road Parkway, Ashtown, Broombridge and Dublin Connolly or Docklands.